AjClarke/my-project/index.md

 **A description (in your own words) of the skills, qualifications and experience you currently have.**

-Currently I have an understanding of how to build/maintenance on a desktop, a very basic understanding of networking and a basic understanding of programming.
+Currently I have an understanding of how to build and maintain a desktop, a very basic understanding of networking and a basic understanding of programming.
 I can troubleshoot basic issues with a computer and can communicate with others and work as a team.

 **A plan describing how you will obtain the skills, qualifications and experience required for the position, building on those you have now.
 This need not be greatly detailed, (and will probably change significantly over time anyway), but try to be as specific as you can.**

-I plan to complete a bachelor in IT and further and further work on skills like programming.
+I plan to complete a bachelor in IT and further enhance my skills like programming.
 I also plan to do other IT courses possibly through CompTia and Cisco.
 Hopefully these will provide me with enough qualifications and skills to obtain a job in IT support to start my IT career.

 ## Personal Profile